DarkstarXDD/vite-templates/README.md

-# Vite - React Template
+# Vite Project Template - Vanilla TypeScript

-A custom React project template using Vite, pre-configured with ESLint, Prettier, and a clean folder structure for fast project setup.
+A custom vanilla TS project template using Vite, pre-configured with ESLint, Prettier, and a clean folder structure for fast project setup.

 ## How to Use